thd-research/calf-rl-mobile-robot/README.md

 >**About**

-This repository contains the codes for our CALF paper empowered by the [Regelum](https://github.com/osinenkop/regelum-control) framework.
+This repository contains the codes for our ICRA25 submission **"A novel agent with formal goal-reaching guarantees: an experimental study with a mobile robot"** empowered by the [Regelum](https://github.com/osinenkop/regelum-control) framework.
 The main purpose is to validate CALF performance and it's relative SARSA-m over well-known controllers namely PPO, MPC, and Nominal controller.

 For more details, please refer to the paper.